 Two and a half hours later our oldest son was born, and it was time for me to make my rounds around the labor and delivery ward.

-Not only was my pelvis in terrible shape, I had to endure TWO blockages from the epidural.
+Not only was my pelvis in terrible shape, but I also had to endure TWO blockages from the epidural.

 That was my least favorite experience, and then you had the heavy bleeding, engorged breasts, swollen feet, and the crazy emotions.

-Why You Should Have a Postpartum Recovery Kit Ready
+Why You Should Have a Postpartum Recovery Essentials Survival Kit

 As you can see it is important to be prepared, don’t be naive like me.
 Postpartum can be just as unpredictable as pregnancy and birth.
 You just don’t know what could happen.